Fentanyl Addiction Treatment in Los Angeles, California

 Fentanyl addiction occurs when the use of this powerful opioid becomes uncontrollable, even in the face of harmful consequences.
 Originally developed as a prescription painkiller, fentanyl is incredibly potent—far stronger than heroin, morphine, or other prescription opioids—and has led to a sharp increase in fatal drug abuse along with fentanyl overdose deaths across the country.

-Whether prescribed for pain management or obtained illegally, fentanyl can lead to physical dependence, addiction, and often leading to death, when treated in time requires specialized medical intervention to overcome.
+Whether prescribed for pain management or obtained illegally, fentanyl can lead to physical dependence, addiction, and often to death.
+When treated in time, fentanyl addiction requires specialized medical intervention to overcome.

 When the addiction develops, the brain becomes reliant on fentanyl to feel normal, and withdrawal symptoms occur when the drug is reduced or stopped.